older-coderguy/AppleBrainBoard/README.md

 # AppleBrainBoard
-Use the BrainBoard to load DOS 3.3 on Apple II+ power up or control+B Reset.
-This code only works in an APPLE II+.
+Use the BrainBoard to load DOS 3.3 on Apple II+ or IIe power up.
+WORKSV10.ASM code only works in an APPLE II+.
+WORKSV12.ASM is for the IIe.
-I do have a version that works in the IIe.
-I will share that after I clean up my source code a bit.
-I had added a bunch of code to write to memory various values that let me know that the code had executed to various points.
-I find it helpful to write to memory as the program executes and then I can look back an walk through how far it got.
+After power up you can use the hot keys below.

+Hot keys-
+Control + B + Reset = Load DOS
+Control + C + Reset = Load DOS and Catalog disk Control + M + Reset = Enter the Monitor.
+DOS does not load.
+IF you exit the Monitor with 3D0G DOS loads.
+Or you can do the Control B.
+Control + Open-Apple + Reset = Boot from Disk
+Control + Closed-Apple + Reset = Launch Self Test.
+You can then Control + B + Reset to load DOS.

+Note that the IIe version looks for the Open and Closed Apple keys.
+If you hold Control + Open-Apple + Reset the Apple will reboot.
+Holding Control + CLosed Apple + Reset will launch the built in self test.
+The other hot keys work the same as in the II+.

 Additionally a Control+C Reset will load DOS and then catalog a disk in disk drive #1.
 Control+M Reset puts you into the Monitor, but disk access isn't working.
 I am working to figure that out.
 But you can exit the Monitor with 3D0G and then disk access is enabled again.